atom-haskell-archive/haskell-ghc-mod/README.md

 Haskell-ghc-mod depends on [language-haskell][1] to detect Haskell sources.

-ghc-modi currently needs to be in your PATH for this to work.
+If ghc-modi is not in your PATH, set full path to it in config.

 ![Screencast][2]